omriariav/usb-audit-mode/README.md

 # 🛡️ USB Audit Mode – A USB Watchdog Toolkit for macOS

-> Ever plugged in a cheap keyboard from Temu and thought: *“Is this spying on me?”*
+> Ever plugged in a cheap keyboard and thought: *"Is this spying on me?"*
 > This toolkit answers that — from chill mode to full paranoia.

 ---